chris-wood/vidap/README.md

 - Scenario B. Imagine you are in the census bureau and you want to determine the average salary of people in a given region.
 Configure DAP to compute this average such that you cannot learn any one individual’s salary contribution.
 - Scenario C: Imagine you are given a list of numbers and you want to determine the average.
 Configure DAP to do so in a privacy-preserving way.
 - Scenario D: Imagine you are given a list of numbers and you want to determine the average.
 Configure DAP to do so in a privacy-preserving way.

+## Questions

+- What sort of background do you have in security and privacy?
+- Do you write software for a profession or hobby?
+- Do you deal with or manage data in your professional life?
+- ...?